 W7, Toshiba laptop, babylon plug in removed, babylon uninstalled in windows.
 It always returns.
 Also in Chrome.

-The quick and easy way to remove babylon and restore your settings is to do a reset - Reset Firefox – easily fix most problems
+The quick and easy way to remove babylon and restore your settings is to do a reset - Refresh Firefox - reset add-ons and settings